guilhermecaixeta/Generic.Repository.EFCore/README.md

 Add an generic layer of abstraction in application.

-This project is builded in *asp.net core 2.2* and has the dependencies below:
+This project is builded in *asp.net standard* and has the dependencies below:
-* Microsoft.EntityFrameworkCore (>= 2.2.1)
+* Microsoft.EntityFrameworkCore (>= 2.2.4)

  ### V.1.0.0
  An new project has born..